 Note: Employee privacy and data protection laws will vary depending on your jurisdiction.
 Please consult with a professional for legal advice.

 Yes.
 According to Workplace Fairness, a California-based non-profit focusing on employee rights, employers can legally monitor nearly everything an employee does at work as long as there is a legitimate business interest that doesn’t outweigh the privacy impacts on the employee.

 In the majority of cases, companies are allowed to use software to track how workplace technology is used.
 The data collected by these tools are used to protect the legitimate business interests of the employer.

 These interests include managing productivity, ensuring the security of networks and data, and tracking the performance of corporate assets.

 Yes.
-Monitoring employees who work from home is a common practice among businesses that want to ensure the productivity and security of their remote workers.
+Monitoring employees who work from home is a common practice among businesses that want to ensure the productivity and security of their hybrid and remote workers.
 In the majority of cases, workers must be notified in advance that their technology usage will be tracked.

 The monitoring software used to manage remote workers will track a number of activities including internet browsing (social media browsing, search history, active/idle time), software usage, and bandwidth consumption.

 These tools are used to manage job productivity, ensure that each worker is following the company’s rules, and protect business assets against insider threats.